GenericMappingTools/gmt/doc_modern/rst/source/clear.rst

 .. only:: not man

-    clear - Delete current history, conf, cpt, or the cache directory
+    Delete current history, conf, cpt, or the cache directory

 Synopsis
 --------